wheatv3015/TheClericHasFallen/README.md

 `npm run build` will run the build only using minify with no sourcemap or local server and does NOT continue to monitor for changes.

 ## License
+//THIS IS A TEST
+   HELLO VINNY
+//THIS IS A TEST

 [MIT](LICENSE).